shawntmeyer/AzureVirtualDesktop/docs/avd.md

 ##### Bicep Installation

-You will need to install Bicep to complete the deployments as all templates are maintained as Bicep and need to be transpiled to ARM templates during deployment or Template Spec creation.
+You *should* install Bicep to complete the deployments as all templates are more easily maintained as Bicep and need to be transpiled to ARM templates during deployment or Template Spec creation when not referencing the transpiled json.

 Launch a PowerShell window and enter the following commands: